USDA-ARS-GBRU/gfa_var_genotyper/README.md

 ## brief overview

-assumes GFA graph contains paths in geno.chrXX path format
+The following assumes the GFA graph contains path names in geno.chrXX format.
+If not, adjust regular expressions in `vg gbwt`, `gfa_variants.pl` and `vcf_nodes_to_linear_coords.pl` appropriately.

 ### generate giraffe indexes